-C) Public ordinance hearing and first reading of an rezoning approximately 98 acres out of the A. M. Esnaurizar Survey No. 1 253 S. "APD" Abstract 98. addressed at Kowald Lane, from

-Agricultural/Pre-Development and "C-3" Commercial Districts to "Solms Landing" Planned Development (SLPD) District with a Concept Plan.
+G) Public hearing and consideration of a resolution amending the 2006 Future Land Use Plan and the second and final reading of an ordinance rezoning approximately 98 acres out of the A. M. Esnaurizar Survey No. 1 Abstract 98, addressed at 253 S. Kowald Lane, from "APD" Agricultural/ Pre-Development and "C-3" Commercial Districts to "Solms Landing" Planned Development (SLPD) District with a Concept Plan.